Green-Software-Foundation/sci-ai/SPEC.md

 This flexible approach allows providers to transparently highlight their optimization focus while avoiding misleading comparisons.

-Providers should report multiple functional units where feasible, to give a comprehensive view of efficiency across compute, data, and model design dimensions.
+Providers may report multiple functional units where feasible, to give a comprehensive view of efficiency across compute, data, and model design dimensions.

 EXAMPLE   An organization training a language model might report:
 - 0,45 gCO₂e per 10¹² FLOPs, reflecting gains from switching to energy-efficient hardware;